 - 1. ACAW Registration Form (copy as originally submitted to ACAW) - 2.
-Alternate Route program as previously approved by ACAW - 3.
-Verification of Credentials Form: ALTERNATE ROUTE - 4.
-Curriculum vitae - 5.
-Instructions Animal Welfare Activities Log Form - 6.
-Journal Articles Animal Welfare Activities Log Form - 7.
-Tasks Animal Welfare Activities Log Form - 8.
-Journal article #1 or manuscript with letter of receipt/final acceptance - 9.
-Journal article #2 or manuscript with letter of receipt/final acceptance - 10.
-Veterinary license/diploma - 11.
-Mentor's letter regarding their involvement in the candidate's educational process and indicating that the candidate has appropriated done what was agreed to in there ACAW accepted program (sent directly to ACAW by the mentor). - 12.
-Electronic evaluations from three people, with one of those people being the ACAW Diplomate mentor, on the pre-signed Applicant Evaluation Form (sent directly to ACAW by your evaluators) - 13.
-Credentialing fee in US dollars (non-refundable and sent separately to the ACAW Secretary)
+Verification of Credentials Form: PROVISIONAL ROUTE - 3.
+Curriculum vitae - 4.
+Instructions Animal Welfare Activities Log Form - 5.
+Journal Articles Animal Welfare Activities Log Form - 6.
+Tasks Animal Welfare Activities Log Form - 7.
+Journal article #1 or manuscript with letter of receipt/final acceptance - 8.
+Journal article #2 or manuscript with letter of receipt/final acceptance - 9.
+Veterinary license/diploma - 10.
+Mentor's letter regarding their knowledge of the candidate's involvement with animal welfare activities (sent directly to ACAW by the mentor). - 11.
+Electronic evaluations from three people, with one of those people being the ACAW Diplomate mentor if one has been named, on the pre-signed Applicant Evaluation Form (sent directly to ACAW by your evaluators) - 12.
+Credentialing fee in US dollars (non-refundable and sent separately to the ACAW Secretary by November 1st)